Join us and get access to quiz banks, teaching tips, and more

-Through the Google Group you can share and receive tips, materials, advice, quiz banks, discussion prompts, and more.
+Through the Google Group you can share and receive tips, materials, advice, discussion prompts, and more.
 Click here and ask to join.
 Your request should be approved within 48 hours.
+Once you join you also receive a 60 page Instructor’s Manual that includes class activities and a guide to implementing each lesson and challenge.

 How it works: